 De Leon slipped into a deep depression.
 At 63, he became addicted to heroin and was eventually arrested for possession.
 He served nearly three years at Soledad State Prison until Immigration Customs Enforcement (ICE) officials visited him and told him he wouldn't return home.

 In 2009, and immigration judge ordered De Leon deported to Mexico - a country he hadn't seen in more than 50 years.

 “I was in shock.
 I couldn’t believe it," his son, Andres Jr., said.
-"I couldn’t believe they would deport a veteran with an honorable discharge.""I’ve been told the only way I can return is dead."
+"I couldn’t believe they would deport a veteran with an honorable discharge."

 In Tijuana, De Leon has no friends or family.
 He spent his first few weeks homeless.
 He figured he was the only U.S. military veteran deported to Mexico until he met Hector Barajas.